rmetcalf9/saas_user_management_system/TICKETSYSTEM.md

    id: Unique GUID user for verification
    typeGUID: link to Ticket Type
    expiry: Expiry date
-   externalKey: Any text to link to foreign data e.g. from mail list
+   foreignKey: Any text to link to foreign data e.g. from mail list
    usedDate: Date the invite was used or None
    useWithUserID: GUID of user that used ticket
-   reactivationRequested: Date reactivation was requested or None
+   reissueRequested: Date reactivation was requested or None
-   reactivatedTicketID: ID of reactivated ticket
+   reissuedTicketID: ID of reissued tickets (If reissueRequested is none it was the createbatch process that reissued it)
    disabled: Allow to disable single key without whole type.
 Not possible to re-enable - instead new key must be issued }